Technology Competition Judging

-- Defend their choice of software for the project.
+- Defend choice of software for the project.

 Projects are evaluated by the judges to determine the best project in that category.
 The judges use several instruments for making their evaluation.
 Actual scoring materials will NOT be released.

 Category infromation and judging rubrics are available for review via links on the website.
 Review category information closely before entering a project into a specific competion category.
 Rubrics can be used for self-evalution to find strengths and weaknesses of a project.
 Judges will NOT base final scores solely on these rubrics since there is also an interview component for each project submission.

 How are the winning projects determined?

-Teams of two judges will interview each participant for no more than 15 minutes and see the project.
-If a project (video, slideshow, presentation, etc.) is longer than about five minutes, the judges will view just a portion of the project.
-The judges use a rubric guide and suggested questions to evaluate each project.
-After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded trophies.
-All decisions of the judges are final, and the Tech Competition staff do not change judging results.
+Teams of judges will watch student submitted videos of no longer than 15 minutes.
+The judges use a rubric guide to evaluate each project.
+After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded medals.
+All decisions of the judges are final, and the Tech Competition staff does not change judging results.

 Can I see the judge's materials after judging is over?

 Judge's materials are not shared.
 Judges turn them over to Competition officials until after the Competition closes at which time they are destroyed.
 All decisions of the judges are final and Competition officials do not change any judge's results.
-Tech Competition planners appreciate the dedication of the judges who give up a Saturday to help make the Competition a reality and we stand by the decisions of the judges.
+Tech Competition planners appreciate the dedication of the judges who give up a lot of time to help make the Competition a reality and we stand by the decisions of the judges.

 Can adults or other students help me with my project?